Horizontal $p$-adic $L$-functions: Horizontal p -adic Measures

 Then there exists a character $\chi\in \widehat{G}\setminus (\widehat{G})^p$ such that

 \end{proposition} \begin{proof} Let $Y\subset G$ be a set of representatives for the quotient $G/G[p]$.
-Then we have by character orthogonality:
+Then we have by the identification (\ref{eq:Ghatp}) and character orthogonality

-By the assumption (\ref{eq:nonvancond}), we conclude that the right-hand side above is non-vanishing (since $\ev_p(\tfrac{|G|}{|G[p]|}\nu(\1))<\ev_p(|G|)$).
-This yields the wanted. \end{proof} Under a slightly stronger assumption in place of (\ref{eq:nonvancond}), we can get an actual maximum modulus principle. \begin{proposition}[Refined maximum modulus principle] Let $G\cong \prod_{i=1}^n \Z/p^{m_i}$ and $R=\Oo_{\C_p}$.
+By the assumption (\ref{eq:nonvancond}) we conclude that $\ev_p(\tfrac{|G|}{|G[p]|}\nu(\1))<\ev_p(|G|)$ and thus the above is non-vanishing, which finishes the proof. \end{proof} Under a slightly stronger assumption in place of (\ref{eq:nonvancond}), we can get an actual maximum modulus principle. \begin{proposition}[Refined maximum modulus principle] Let $G\cong \prod_{i=1}^n \Z/p^{m_i}$ and $R=\Oo_{\C_p}$.
 Let $\nu\in R[G]$ be a non-zero measure such that

 Then there exists a character $\chi\in \widehat{G}\setminus (\widehat{G})^p$ such that